g4ixt/RFPowerMeter/README.md

 python3 meRF.py

-You can connect via ssh -X to the Pi ip address and the programme will run locally.
+You can connect via ssh -X to the Pi ip address and the X GUI will be on the local machine.

 ssh -X ian@192.168.1.150